-Students whose behaviour is a coming to attention or causing concern may be placed on report (which may be green, amber or red).
+Students whose behaviour is a coming to attention or causing concern may be placed on report (which may be tutor, head of year of or Senior leadership report).
 Students will be set short-term targets and success criteria which will be monitored by the relevant member of staff and parents/carers.